2017–18 Al-Ahli Saudi FC season

 The 2017–18 season was Al-Ahli's 42nd consecutive season in the top flight of Saudi football and 80th year in existence as a football club.
 They entered this season looking to rebound from a disappointing 2016–17 campaign, when they finished as runners-up in both the league and King Cup.
-Al-Ahli also participated in the King Cup, and both the 2017 and 2018 edition of the AFC Champions League.
+Al-Ahli also participated in the King Cup, and both the 2017 and 2018 editions of the AFC Champions League.
 The season covered the period from 1 July 2017 to 30 June 2018.